UltraCart/rest_api_v2_sdk_ruby/docs/CouponApi.md

 api_instance = UltraCartAdminV2::CouponApi.new

-merchant_code = "merchant_code_example" # String | The coupon merchant code to retrieve.
+merchant_code = 'merchant_code_example' # String | The coupon merchant code to retrieve.

 opts = {
-  _expand: "_expand_example" # String | The object expansion to perform on the result.
+  _expand: '_expand_example' # String | The object expansion to perform on the result.
 See documentation for examples }

 begin